killvxk/qengine/README.md

 IF you are simply using MSVC Compiler v143 or higher, you will NOT need to worry about the above step.

-* Download the repository as a zip file, and extract the /src/qengine folder to your project's main / root directory
+* Download the repository as a zip file, and extract the /src/qengine folder to your project's main / root directory, OR add an additional include directory pointing to qengine's root location on your disk.

-* goto <root_directory>/qengine/extern/ and unzip "asmjit_libs.zip"  - make sure all the files within are extracted to this directory
+* Include the qengine header file contained in <root_directory>/qengine/engine/ to the Target source / header in your own project

-* Include the qengine header file contained in <root_directory>/qengine/engine/
+* Add <root_directory>/qengine/extern/ to additional library directories (for linking) to your project

-* Add <root_directory>/qengine/extern/ to additional library directories (for linking)
+* Build Away!

 </details>